 How asthma will affect a child throughout their lifetime varies, depending on the child.

 Department of Medicine

-Massachusetts General Hospital's Asthma Clinic, part of the Partners Asthma Center, provides comprehensive care for patients with asthma and related diseases.
+Massachusetts General Hospital's Asthma Clinic, part of the Mass General Brigham Asthma Center, provides comprehensive care for patients with asthma and related diseases.

 The Division of Pediatric Pulmonary Medicine is a well-established clinical, training and research program.
 The group provides multidisciplinary comprehensive consultation, diagnostic and management services.